 The regbus tunnel feature has been tested only with limited directed tests where the power profiles were static.

-regbus rbm/m and rbm/s power domains: host and bridge power domains of both these components must all be the same (bridge_prop power_domain and power_domain_host).
-It is recommended that these properties be set explicitly in the NocStudio configuration file.

 The regbus tunnel local host interface is not supported in low power configurations.

+Rebug tunnel power_domain assignments: NocStudio does not automatically keep power_domain_host of rbm/s instance in sync with rbm/s power_domain and power_domain_host/power_domain of rbm/m.
+User should take care to ensure all these properties are set the same for regbus tunnel deployments.

 The host regbus feature is not supported in low power configurations.

-Bridge power domains: if left unassigned by the user, NocStudio may assign inappropriate power domains.
-Users should explicitly specify bridge power domains in their configurations.
+Bridge and host power domains: if left unassigned by the user, NocStudio may assign inappropriate power domains.
+Users should explicitly specify host and bridge power domains in their configurations.

-add_power_domain –nsps_pd: the only legal setting for this is “system” power domain.

-QACTIVE does not incorporate idle status from NoC elements.
-It currently only communicates wake requests for power domains that are not in the Q_RUN state.
+QACTIVE idle status indications may be incomplete for host and bridge power domains for AHBLM and SIB aggregated hosts and ports.
+It may also be incomplete for bridge and host power domains where there is a voltage crossing.
+However, proper fencing and draining functionality supporting safe power transitions is maintained in all cases.

 Support has not been implemented for: